 Route 19 in Pittsburgh plays an integral part in traffic flow.
 It also wreaks havoc with newcomers to the area or anyone without a GPS.
 Why?
 In this case it’s not the drivers.
 It’s whoever decided that Route 19 should have multiple names:

 Truck Route 19

 I experienced any number of interesting events until I finally highlighted every single Route 19 in my map book (pre GPS days) and committed them to memory.

 Driving in the city of three rivers (and a zillion bridges).

-Keep in mind as you begin your driving adventure in Pittsburgh that one wrong move can catapult your car downtown (or dahntahn as the locals say) and you can become lost for days.
+One wrong move in your Pittsburgh driving adventure can catapult you downtown (dahntahn), keeping you lost for days.
 If this in fact occurs, do not base getting un-lost on route 19 or any of its affiliates.
-Head instead for the airport—freedom lies following 60 west (22-30 west, or as they recently renamed it—yes, let’s add to the numeric confusion!
-The Parkway West 376).
+Head toward the airport—freedom lies following 60 West (22-30 West, adding to the confusion—the Parkway West 376).

-In my early days here, I once left Cranberry—north of the city—on 79 South and happened to look at the CD player just as my exit to stay on 79 South came and ended up on Interstate 279, driving into the city, wound up in the Hill District on the far side of the city, crossed the Fort Pitt Bridge three times—the signs said airport and I didn’t want to go to the airport, so I kept getting in the wrong lane.
-Little did I know that heading toward the airport would actually give me a chance to get to to the South Hills and….
+In my early days here, I left Cranberry—north of the city—on 79 South.
+Happening to change the CD player at my exit to stay on 79 South, I ended up on Interstate 279.
+Driving into the city, I drove into the Hill District, crossing the Fort Pitt Bridge three times.
+The signs said airport and I didn’t want to go there, so I kept getting in the wrong lane.
+Little did I know that heading toward the airport provided a chance to get to to the South Hills and….